thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 [Continuous Integration is a Team Practice]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}).
 We realise it as a team, not as individuals.
 Most of the time, practices are defined for individuals.
 When most team members apply them, the team does well.
 However, with Continuous Integration, most team members have to implement other practices before the team can declare they practice Continuous Integration.

 Without Continuous Integration, our software is broken until somebody proves it works.
-With Continuous Integration, our software is proven to work - assuming we [have a decent set of comprehensive automated tests]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests) - with every new change, and we know the moment the software is broken.
+With Continuous Integration, our software is proven to work with every new change - assuming we [have a decent set of comprehensive automated tests]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-13-have-a-vast-amount-of-high-quality-automated-tests) -, and we know the moment the software is broken.

 Following the principles of [*Work in Small Batches*](#work-in-small-batches) and [*Building Quality In*](#build-quality-in), we push at least once a day into [*Mainline*](#mainline) (more is better).
 Every commit triggers an automated build and execution of the automated tests.
 When the build fails, it gets fixed within ten minutes.